TheoKouzelis/TheoKouzelis.github.io/about.md

 permalink: /about/
 ---

-While studding at college to become an electrician, I was employed by a friend to help create websites.
+While studding Electrical Installation at college, a friend employed me part-time to create websites.
 During this time I caught the programming bug and over the last 6 years I have never looked back.

-In that time I have become very familiar working with a LAMP environment, creating small static sites to large web applications.
-While my main skills are interpreting business rules into PHP and MySQL code, I also have experience creating front end applications with JavaScript libraries such as AngularJS and jQuery, and CSS frameworks like Bootstrap.
-In this last year I have also had the chance to learn aspects of the Dev Ops side of the business, provisioning virtual servers using Vagrant and Ansible and re-creating them on AWS instances.
+In that time I have become familiar working in a LAMP environment.
+Creating small static sites to large web applications.
+Using PHP, MySQL and JavaScript to help create online solutions for my company's clients.

+Recently I have also had the chance to learn aspects of the Dev Ops side of the business.
+Provisioning virtual servers using Vagrant and Ansible and deploying applications on to AWS

 ## Work History
 [![SyQic Logo](/images/syqic-logo.jpg)](http://www.syqic.com/)